 SuryaStarr Yoga is offering a two hour Yin Yoga Immersion class followed by a one hour Yoga Nidra Guided Meditation.

-Studio space is full but booking online is still available.
+Studio space is limited to 3 and online is available.
 Once reserved, the zoom link will be sent to you.
 Please reserve your spot no later than 30 minutes before the class begins.

 What is Yin Yoga?

 Yin Yoga focuses on the slow, patient, opening of the fascial layer of the body.
 The fascia is the connective tissue that underlies the skin, wrapping around the muscles, ligaments and tendons, which hold the bones together.
 It is the conduit for the meridians (nadis) of the body through which energy flows.
 Over time chronic lack of use of this fascial layer causes stiffness and inflexibility, restricting mobility and the flow of prana (life force).
 Fascia responds differently than muscle and requires this slow and mindful approach to facilitate opening.
 This is a deeply meditative practice.